nbcsteveb/ninja-forms-uploads/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the `ninja-forms` directory to your `/wp-content/plugins/` directory
+1. Upload the `ninja-forms-uploads` directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the 'Forms' menu item in your admin sidebar
 4. When you create a form, you can now add upload fields on the field edit page.